Page load time and content delivery speed are the two most critical aspects for any business today.

 To sum up:

-Faster speed and response time results in more conversions, and better Google rankings.
+Faster speed and response time result in more conversions, and better Google rankings.
 You need to have WordPress CDN, today!

 Okay, you got that a CDN increases your WordPress site speed drastically, but how it does it like magic?